JimAnkrom/shoebox/README.md

 Relationships
 * Exist between models and other models
-** of which one such relationship is a Collection
+* ...of which one such relationship is a Collection
 * Exist between models and their collections
 * Exist between collections and other collections